Transfer Learning of CATE with Kernel Ridge Regression

 \section{Preparations: Linear Model in RKHS and Notations}

-In this section, we formulate our RKHS responses as a linear model in Hilbert space and lay the groundwork for the proofs.
-Next, we observe that the KRR estimator can be expressed in a form similar to linear regression, using the language of RKHS.
+This section reformulates the RKHS responses as a linear model in Hilbert space and records notation used throughout the proofs.
+We also express the KRR estimator in a form analogous to linear regression, using the language of RKHS.